UstymUkhman/vite-plugin-glsl/README.md

 ## What it does ##

-Recursively imports and inlines shader chunks within `GLSL` files relative to its directory.
+Recursively imports and inlines shader chunks within `GLSL` files relative to their directory.

 ### Example ###

 ```
-project-folder
+project-root
 ├── src/
 │   ├── glsl/
 │   │   ├── chunk0.frag